 Four Tips To Increase Turmeric Absorption

-Turmeric is everywhere.
-It's in smoothies, food and even in supplements.
-People are finally realizing what Ayurvedic practitioners in India have known for thousands of years: turmeric is a powerful anti-inflammatory that can help combat inflammatory disorders, such as rheumatoid arthritis and osteoarthritis, and may slow the rate of cancer growth and improve cognitive function (i-iv).
-More recently, researchers have even been examining the potential for turmeric to enhance weight loss and decrease insulin and leptin resistance (v).
+What Ayurvedic practitioners in India have known for thousands of years is now being confirmed by modern science: turmeric is a powerful anti-inflammatory.
+Research suggests it may support inflammatory conditions like rheumatoid arthritis and osteoarthritis, slow cancer growth, and even improve cognitive function (i-iv).
+More recently, studies have also explored turmeric’s potential to support weight loss and improve markers like insulin and leptin resistance (v).

 Sprinkle Black Pepper:

-Piperine, a compound found in black pepper that’s responsible for its pungency, can greatly improve absorption of turmeric in the body.
+Piperine—the compound in black pepper that gives it its kick—can significantly enhance your body’s ability to absorb curcumin from turmeric.
 In one study, when taken with 20 mg of piperine per 2.2 pounds of body weight, piperine improved the bioavailability of turmeric by 2000% (i)(vi-vii)!

 Add Some Fat: